 the story.

-Bruxa magaZine is a Chicago-based media publication devoted to the raw power of visual media, live music, activism, punk—and those who live for it
+Bruxa magaZine is a Chicago-based media publication devoted to the raw power of visual media, live music, activism, cinema —and those who live for it

 …and consume it.

-From the pit to the picket line, we spotlight movements, the voices that demand to be seen.
-This is a platform for those who fight loud, live proud, refuse to disappear, and most of all, speak truth to power.
+From the pit to the picket line, we care deeply about spotlighting movements, the voices that demand to be seen.

-Bruxa also exists to amplify individuals—on stage, in the crowd, behind the lens.
-We celebrate people not for their status, but for their presence, expression, and what they want to give to the world.
+Bruxa also exists to amplify individuals, whether on stage, in the crowd, behind the lens.
+We celebrate people not for their status, but for their passions, expression, and what they want to give to the world.

-Bruxa Magazine sits at the intersection of music, people, resistance, and visual obsession.
+Bruxa Magazine sits at the intersection of music, people, resistance, cinema, and visual obsession.

-This ‘zine was founded by Baitul Javid, an independent photographer and self-proclaimed gamer nerd with a love for mixed media, music, and people.
-Bruxa grew out of the need to document experiences that possess us and the people who give themselves to their passions completely.
+This magazine was founded by Baitul Javid, an independent photographer and self-proclaimed gamer nerd with a love for mixed media, music, and people.
+(Extra points for who can guess which video game inspired the name).
+Bruxa grew out of the need to document experiences that possess us and the people who give themselves to their passions completely, while also serving as an allegory for what it feels like to try to navigate this capitalistic hellscape.

 It was also created out of a need to support independent photographers, digital, and mixed media artists to connect, collaborate, and support one another.
 Where documenting is a shared obsession, not a competition.